WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/capitalization.md

 ### Capitalization in references to titles and headings

-When linking to a title, heading, or subheading as a reference, use sentence-case capitalization even if the title or heading itself uses title case.
+When linking to a title, heading, or subheading as a reference from a document that follows this guide, use sentence-case capitalization even if the title or heading itself uses title case.
+That way, when the title or heading is eventually updated to sentence case, the reference will match.

+In references to titles, headings, or subheadings that don't follow this guide or external sources, retain the original capitalization.
+For additional information about formatting third-party links, see [Formatting cross-references]().

+For more information about internal and external references, see [Cross-references]().

 ## Capitalization in indexes and glossaries